New Zealand Space Scholarship

 • Funding for reasonable travel-related expenses, such as insurance cover

-The scholarship will only cover costs associated with participating in the NASA internship.
+The scholarship only covers costs associated with participating in the NASA internship.
 Expenses exceeding the scholarship amount are entirely the beneficiary’s responsibility.

 Obtaining the scholarship is conditional upon the successful candidate signing a contractual agreement with MBIE and includes a number of obligations.